DianaOlanoTech/signa-backend/README.md

 This repository contains the backend RESTful API for the Signa IP technical test.
 It is a robust and scalable application built with FastAPI to manage trademark records, providing complete CRUD (Create, Read, Update, Delete) functionality.

-The application is designed to be run locally with SQLite for ease of development and is deployed using a PostgreSQL database for production-level persistence and reliability.
+The application is designed to be run locally with SQLite for ease of development and is deployed using a managed PostgreSQL database on Render for production-level persistence and reliability.

 ## Key Features

 - **Modern Tech Stack**: Built with FastAPI, Pydantic, and SQLAlchemy 2.0.
-- **Paginated Responses**: The main listing endpoint is paginated to handle large datasets efficiently.
+- **Paginated Responses**: The main listing endpoint is paginated to efficiently handle large datasets.
 - **Database Migrations**: Uses Alembic to manage database schema changes in a controlled and versioned manner.
+- **Dual Database Support**: Seamlessly works with SQLite for local development and PostgreSQL for production.
 - **Dependency Injection**: Leverages FastAPI's dependency injection system for clean and testable code.
-- **Production-Ready Deployment**: Configured for deployment on platforms like Render using PostgreSQL.
+- **Automated Deployment**: Configured for continuous deployment on platforms like Render.

 ## Technologies Used